MrCocoaCat/MyDocument/Net/ovs-man/ovn-nb(5).md

                      address on the port.

-                     If IPv4 or IPv6 address(es) (or both) are defined, it in‐ dicates  that  the  logical  port  owns  the given IP ad‐ dresses.
+                     If IPv4 or IPv6 address(es) (or both) are defined, it in‐ dicates  that  the  logical  port  owns  the given IP addresses.

                      If IPv4 address(es) are defined, the OVN  logical  switch uses  this information to synthesize responses to ARP re‐